Kathy H. Witt

 The exact determination of responsibility and the calculation of prorated taxes are handled by the attorney or agent conducting the closing and should be reflected on your settlement statement (HUD-1.)
 If you receive a bill for a property you have bought or sold and are uncertain as to your responsibility for the bill, please review your settlement statement or contact your closing agent for further information.
 If you have received the tax bill and determine the other party is responsible for the taxes, please forward the tax bill or contact our Property Tax Division at (859) 252-1771 and ask that a copy of the tax bill be mailed to him or her.
 Prorated bills are not issued by the Office of Sheriff and prorated payments cannot be accepted.

 What if I haven't received a tax bill?

-If you have not received your tax bill by the second week of October, please contact our Property Tax Division at (859) 252-1771 and a duplicate bill will be sent to you promptly.
+If you have not received your tax bill by the October 10, 2022, you may contact our Property Tax Division at 859-252-1771 and a duplicate bill will be sent to you promptly.

 How is my tax bill calculated?

 How is the taxable value of my property determined?